Kenya SAFARI 2025

 CHOGORIA - NAIROBI JKIA (4.5 hours, with stops)

 You will arrive in Nairobi in the afternoon, stopping for lunch en route at the Blue Posts Hotel in Thika.
-Enjoy this famous hotel's relaxing grounds and waterfall.
+Enjoy the hotel's picturesque grounds and the impressive waterfall.
+Continue to Village Market for souvenir shopping.

 Evening